Knewton/Zoidberg/EXAMPLE.md

     WRB     	JJ      	JJR     	NN      	NNS     	VBZ     	NNP     	VB      	IN      	NNP     	.

 ## Problem inference
-I think this problem is about Joey and Chandler having toy cars and asks a single question.
+I think this problem is about Joey and Chandler grouping toy cars and asks a single question.

 ## Parsed problem
     Joey              	has               	13                	toy cars          	.